 Located close to a range of cafes (Farmer Brown’s, 250 Square, Grove Road Cafe, Pot Bellied Pig, Starbucks), bars (Blackbird, The Bowery, Slattery’s, Mother Reilly’s), restaurants (Manifesto, Hey Donna, Umi), banks (Bank of Ireland, Permanent TSB, AIB), shops (Artmines art supplies, Fallon & Byrne) and amenities (library, gym, swimming pool).
 A few minutes walk from the Grand Canal & Portobello Harbour, a beautifully scenic stretch of the city that becomes a buzzing social hub in summer months.

-The Fire Station is situated on bus routes 14, 15, 65, 83, 140, 142.
+The Coach house is situated on bus routes 14, 15, 65, 83, 140, 142.
 Five minutes from Charlemont Luas stop.
 Twenty minutes walk from Dublin City Centre.